Hong Kong suspends flight bans as it eases COVID rules | Business

 Hong Kong suspends flight bans as it eases COVID rules

 Hong Kong has suspended a rule that banned individual flights for bringing in passengers infected with the COVID-19 virus, as it caused "unnecessary trouble" and inconvenience to residents of the global financial hub, the government said on Thursday.
-The city has banned more than 100 flights this year.
+Airlines welcomed the move that paves the way for the return of scores stranded overseas by the bans, which exceeded 100 this year and greatly frustrated people accustomed to easy and efficient travel links with the former British colony.

 Hong Kong has suspended a rule that banned individual flights for bringing in passengers infected with the COVID-19 virus, as it caused "unnecessary trouble" and inconvenience to residents of the global financial hub, the government said on Thursday.

-The city has banned more than 100 flights this year.
-The bans were a major frustration for businesses and residents used to easy and efficient travel from the former British colony.
-Its removal paves the way for many residents to return home, with scores stranded overseas due to the flight bans.
-"The social cost caused by the 'circuit breaker mechanism' is quite large, and it also brings unnecessary trouble to these international students and their families," the government said in a statement.
-Previously, airlines would be banned for five days if they brought in more than five people infected with the coronavirus.
-Earlier this year flights were banned for up to two weeks, making it difficult for airlines to operate.
+Airlines welcomed the move that paves the way for the return of scores stranded overseas by the bans, which exceeded 100 this year and greatly frustrated people accustomed to easy and efficient travel links with the former British colony.
+"The social cost caused by the 'circuit breaker mechanism' is quite large, and it also brings unnecessary trouble to ... international students and their families," the government said in a statement.

-All arrivals are still required to quarantine for at least one week in a hotel.
-The government said it was looking to "improve" quarantine arrangements, "to facilitate the movement of people necessary for social and economic recovery".
+All arrivals must still spend at least a week in hotel quarantine and comply with frequent testing orders, providing stool samples for babies and filling out multiple forms.
+The government aims to improve quarantine arrangements, so as to ease the movement of people "necessary for social and economic recovery," it added.

+Airlines earlier faced a ban of five days if their flights brought in more than five infected people.
+That was down from as much as two weeks before, making operations tougher as the city's borders were effectively shut for more than two years.
+The bans brought hundreds of flight cancellations, leading to family separations as people struggled to rebook trips and quarantine hotels at their own expense.

-Measures such as the flight bans and mandatory hotel quarantine have hammered Hong Kong's competitiveness, said business executives who are hoping the city's new leader, John Lee, will scrap the quarantine rules.
-Lee needs to reboot the city, eight business leaders said, because Hong Kong's border has effectively been sealed since 2020 and international arrivals are subject to stringent quarantine and testing protocols.
+Hong Kong's competitiveness had been hammered by the pandemic measures, said business executives who hope the city's new leader, John Lee, will scrap the quarantine rules.
+Lee, sworn in last week, needs to "reboot" the city, such executives have said, as Hong Kong's border has effectively been sealed since 2020 and international arrivals face tough quarantine and testing protocols.

+Shares of Hong Kong carrier Cathay Pacific rose more than 5% after the news.
+The airline has been battered by the strict quarantine rules, bringing a fall of 98% in passenger numbers.
+Cathay said it welcomed the move and was committed to keeping up the flow of people and goods between Hong Kong and the rest of the world, and upholding its status as an international aviation hub.

+Many airlines have suspended or slashed flights with the Chinese-ruled city, making it difficult to find flights.
+Korean Air said that while the move was positive, it was not considering adding flights.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)